strangehurst/PNML.jl/docs/src/pnml.md

 ## High-level Petri Net Concepts

-From the draft version of _ISO/IEC 15909-1:2004 High-level Petri nets - Part 1: Concepts, definitions and graphical notation._
+From a draft version of _ISO/IEC 15909-1:2004 High-level Petri nets - Part 1:
+Concepts, definitions and graphical notation._

 Useful for setting the ontology.